- 200g cavolo nero

 - 50g whole almonds

-- A handful of mint, leaves only, plus extra to garnish
+- A handful of mint leaves, plus extra to garnish

 - 50g vegetarian Italian hard cheese, plus extra to serve